Do you love old anime and manga? Maybe it's not just nostalgia.

 Often when the topic of retro anime and manga is brought and people express strange feelings towards them, like admiration stemming from an unkown reason, people usually ascribe it to nostalgia, probably because many people who bring up this topic have lived in that "golden era" as some describe it, but to me, the beauty and admiration towards old anime and manga is beyond just nostalgia, it seems as if there's a somewhat objective reason for why we love it so much, first I'll descibe my reasoning for saying this and second I'll explore what are the reasons.

-More of the human touch: While the more advanced technology brought the animation studios more convience by reducing the time and the cost of making the anime and adding more visual effects way easier, it has also stripped the works out of their human touch to a big degree, because when you have plenty of tools that are more capable, you automatically strive for perfection, you want to add to the scene more visual effects, enhance the images and make them hyper realistic, you want to immerse the viewer more using all of those flashy lights and effects, but perfectionism usually erodes beauty, there is so much beauty we can find whith human imperfection, old anime was either mostly hand drawn or with limited CGI usage, this is why it feels more pleasant to view, it's not as cluttered, nor as stimulating, it's simpler, cleaner and cozier.
+- More of the human touch: While the more advanced technology brought the animation studios more convenience by reducing the time and the cost of making the anime and adding more visual effects way easier, it has also stripped the works out of their human touch to a big degree, because when you have plenty of tools that are more capable, you automatically strive for perfection, you want to add to the scene more visual effects, enhance the images and make them hyper realistic, you want to immerse the viewer more using all of those flashy and neon lights and effects, but perfectionism usually erodes beauty, there is so much beauty we can find whith human imperfection, old anime was either mostly hand drawn or with limited CGI usage, it also used cel animation, giving us way more details and soul to the scenes, this is why it feels more pleasant to view, it's not as cluttered, nor as stimulating, it's cleaner and cozier, sometimes with darker tones that create a unique atmosphere.

-Values quality over quantity: Since studios can publishers can now produce anime faster, they do it, this is driven by competition and meeting deadlines and viewers thirst for the next season of the anime, and despite what I mentioned in the previous reason of how the usage of modern technology strive for perfectionism, the industry and the intense competition often result in the studios abusing thier animators and artists and burnouts, this is why viewers sometimes criticize anime studios for low quality animations, on the other hand, this problem is less relevant in old anime, as the volume of anime produced was less and the competition was thus less intense, and also since more manual work was involved these problems were easier to spot and fix before publishing, and the problem of quality is not only relevant to animation but to storytelling for example when I was deciding whether to read Shaman King as a manga or watch it as an anime, I came to know that it had a recent reproduction in 2021, almost every post and forum on the internet I read recommended the manga, but when comparing the original anime vs the newer release, most people said that the newer release squeezed the story and left out many details from it despite trying to follow the manga (the original release diverged from the manga at one point) because it had to meet the deadline, leaving the viewers with a poorer version of the series.
-We can see this point clear even in new anime movies that still adhere to the old school of anime making, for example Studio Ghibli movies are so unique and value quality over qunatity as they are hand drawn and so much effort is put in the storytelling and plot, also Frieren: Beyond Journey's End and Dr. Strone are another examples, their stories build up slowly but carefully and makes use of technology very well
+- Values quality over quantity: Since studios and publishers can now produce anime faster, they do it, this is driven by competition and meeting deadlines and viewers thirst for the next season of the anime, and despite what I mentioned in the previous reason of how the usage of modern technology strive for perfectionism, the industry and the intense competition often result in the studios abusing their animators and artists and cause burnouts, this is why viewers sometimes criticize anime studios for low quality animations, on the other hand, this problem is less relevant in old anime, as the volume of anime produced was less and the competition was thus less intense, and also since more manual work was involved, these problems were easier to spot and fix before publishing, and the problem of quality is not only relevant to animation but to storytelling for example when I was deciding whether to read Shaman King as a manga or watch it as an anime, I came to know that it had a recent reproduction in 2021, almost every post and forum on the internet I read recommended the manga, but when comparing the original anime vs the newer release, most people said that the newer release squeezed the story and left out many details from it despite trying to follow the manga (the original release diverged from the manga at one point) because it had to meet the deadline, leaving the viewers with a poorer version of the series.
+We can see this point clear even in new anime movies that still adhere to the old school of anime making, for example Studio Ghibli movies are so unique and value quality over qunatity as they are hand drawn and so much effort is put in the storytelling and plot, also Frieren: Beyond Journey's End and Dr. Strone are another examples, their stories build up slowly but carefully, both of them are hand drawn by the way despite being new

-More unique and original: Let's not generalize here as there are always original ideas coming out (again Frieren: Beyond Journey's End and Dr. Stone being two of them) but most newer anime are either attempting to replicate each others or older animes, of course there's a thin line between being inspired by something and actually trying to replicate it, but if you paid a close look to commercial anime, the characters are shallow, and look alike or look like characters from other anime, while many studios use the same character design in their other works (Studio Ghibli and Disney did this) to save time or build a brand and character identity, those characters are still unique with different personalities, newer commercial anime characters feel shallow, with flat designs, they are hard to distinguish in many cases, also stories became overly repetitive, many viewers just got tired of the 2 boys 1 girl anime group that go on to save the world, or the clumsy anime hero who is suddenly world's last hope, or the hero who is a mixture of different species at once and possesses the only power capable to defeat the enemy, it's just more predictable nowadays, old school anime definitley got inspired from each others, I can see (and maybe I'm wrong) that Code Geass was inspired by Death Note, but it's easily distinguished from it, it's unique in it's own ways, even the stories end differently, and the main characters show different evolution and they have different endings.
+- More unique and original: Let's not generalize here as there are always original ideas coming out (again Frieren: Beyond Journey's End and Dr. Stone being two of them) but most newer anime are either attempting to replicate each others or older animes, of course there's a thin line between being inspired by something and actually trying to replicate it, but if you paid a close look to commercial anime, the characters are shallow, and look alike or look like characters from other anime (this is a hot topic by the way among anime fans), while many studios use the same character designs in their other works (Studio Ghibli and Disney did this) to save time or build a brand and character identity, those characters are still unique with different personalities, newer commercial anime characters feel shallow, with flat designs, they are hard to distinguish in many cases, also stories became overly repetitive, many viewers just got tired of the 2 boys 1 girl anime group that go on to save the world, or the clumsy anime hero who is suddenly world's last hope, or the hero who is a mixture of different species at once and possesses the only power capable of defeating the enemy, it's just more predictable nowadays, old school anime definitley got inspired from each others, I can see (and maybe I'm wrong) that Code Geass was inspired by Death Note, but it's easily distinguished from it, it's unique in it's own ways, even the stories end differently, and the main characters show different evolution and they have different endings.